Adaptive Manifold Clustering: Introduction

 Currently, there is a significant gap between practical and theoretical results on AWC.
-Experiments have shown the algorithm to deliver a state-of-the-art performance on a wide range of artificial and real-live examples.
-The output of the algorithm is shown for some artifical examples in Figure \ref{fig_examples}.
-Theoretical results are fairly limited: First of all they are limited to the case where no gaps have been detected in the previous step, as otherwise the test of no gap does not necessarily conincide with a likelihood-ratio test.
+Experiments have shown the algorithm to deliver state-of-the-art performance on a wide range of artificial and real-life examples.
+Some artificial examples are shown in Figure \ref{fig_examples}.
+Theoretical results are fairly limited: First of all, they are limited to the case where no gaps have been detected in the previous step, as otherwise, the test of no gap does not necessarily coincide with a likelihood-ratio test.
 Finite sample guarantees on the propagation effect are only given at a local scale under the assumption of homogeneity due to the lack of results concerning the propagation at the boundaries of the clusters.
-A result about consistent separation is stated for the special case of i.i.d. data $X_1, \dots, X_n$ from a piecewise constant density supported on three neighboring regions of equal cylindric shape.
-A sufficient condition that allows consistency is that the density is smaller by a factor $(1-\epsilon_n)$ on the middle cylinder than on the other two and that $n\epsilon_n^2 (\log n)^{–1}$ is large enough.
-It turns out that this rate is optimal up to the logarithmic factor, more precisely it is impossible for any algorithm to achieve consistent separation if $n\epsilon_n^2\nrightarrow \infty$.
-It has also been shown, that AWC adapts assymptotically to a linear submanifold structure of the data in the data if the intrinsic dimension is known.
+A result about consistent separation is stated for the special case of i.i.d. data \( X_1, \dots, X_n \) from a piecewise constant density supported on three neighboring regions of equal cylindrical shape.
+A sufficient condition that allows consistency is that the density is smaller by a factor \( (1-\epsilon_n) \) on the middle cylinder than on the other two and that \( n\epsilon_n^2 (\log n)^{–1} \) is large enough.
+It turns out that this rate is optimal up to the logarithmic factor, more precisely it is impossible for any algorithm to achieve consistent separation if \( n\epsilon_n^2\nrightarrow \infty \).
+It has also been shown, that AWC adapts asymptotically to a linear submanifold structure of the data if the intrinsic dimension is known.
 However, specific conditions on the size of the considered deviation from the linear manifold are missing.
-Moreover, the procedure requires a crucial tuning parameter $\lambda$.
-This parameter has to grow logarithmically in the data size $n$ to ensure both propagation and separation.
-Unfortunatly, these results do not indicate how to scale $\lambda$, as no finite sample guarantee is given for the separation case.
+Moreover, the procedure requires a crucial tuning parameter \( \lambda \).
+This parameter has to grow logarithmically in the data size \( n \) to ensure both propagation and separation.
+Unfortunately, these results do not indicate how to scale \( \lambda \), as no finite sample guarantee is given for the separation case.